StarRiverArts/StarRiverVRCInfo/world_info/README.md

 disabled.

-Copy `scraper/approved_export.json` into `docs/` to update the website or load it inside Unity using the `GenerateWorldCards` editor script.
+Copy `scraper/approved_export.json` into `docs/` to update the website or load it inside Unity.
+The `unity_prefab_generator/GenerateWorldCards.cs` script instantiates `WorldCardTemplate.prefab` for each world and saves the result as `GeneratedWorldCards.prefab`, which can be dropped into a VRChat scene as a scrollable screen.

 For a Traditional Chinese version of these instructions, see [`README.zh_TW.md`](README.zh_TW.md).